acairns/acairns.co.uk/_posts/recognising-value-objects-or-dtos.md

 Is the `MoneyWasSent` object a DTO?
 Yes!

 Here we have an object representing a change within our system.
-It contains data relating to the change and will be published (another way of saying "transferred") to any interested subscribers.
+It contains data relating to what changed and will be published (another way of saying "transferred") to any interested subscribers.

 We have another DTO!